Call a plumber

 2. Your bathtub won’t drain

 There is an impediment in the drain of the bathtub, which demands immediate care.
 Things are only going to get worse over time, and as a direct result of this, you will end up with an even greater amount of water pooling in your bathtub.
-After the obstruction has been removed, a plumber who specialises in bathtub repair should examine the area to determine whether or not it is connected to a more significant problem.
+After the obstruction has been removed, a plumber who specializes in bathtub repair should examine the area to determine whether or not it is connected to a more significant problem.
 You will be able to save yourself both time and irritation in the long run if you take care of the problem as soon as it crops up instead of putting it off.
-When you first discover that your bathtub is draining more slowly than usual, give us a call so that we can arrange for a trained specialist to come and have a look at it.
+When you first discover that your bathtub is draining more slowly than usual, need to call a plumber so that we can arrange for a trained specialist to come and have a look at it.

 3. Water isn’t flowing correctly